Abderrahman Kabous

 Abderrahman Kabous (عبد الرحمن قابوس; born 24 April 1983) is a former footballer who played as a midfielder.
-Born in France, he represented Morocco at international level.
+Born in France, he represented Morocco at the international level.

 Career

 Murcia acquired Kabous from the Bulgarian club PFC CSKA Sofia on 31 January 2008.
 He has previously also played in Morocco, France and Sweden.
 In October 2009, he became a free agent, having been released by the Spanish club Real Murcia.
 On 30 March 2010, the Danish Superliga side Silkeborg IF signed the midfielder on a free transfer.

 International career

 Born in Meaux, France, Kabous holds Moroccan and French nationalities and represents Morocco internationally.
 He received his first call-up to Morocco's senior side in 2007.